fluree/docs.flur.ee/src/content/0.9.1/docs/transact/transact.md

 When a transaction with a tempid resolves to an existing entity, `"_action": "upsert"` is inferred.
 This is only applicable to attributes marked as unique.
 By default the transaction will throw an exception if a conflict with a unique attribute exists.

-If "person/handle" is marked as unique and `["person/handle", "jdoe"]` is already in our database, this transaction will simply update `["person/handle", "jdoe"]`.
-If `["person/handle", "jdoe"]` is not yet in the database, it will add the new entity.
+If "person/handle" is marked as unique and `["person/handle", "jdoe"]` is already in our ledger, this transaction will simply update `["person/handle", "jdoe"]`.
+If `["person/handle", "jdoe"]` is not yet in the ledger, it will add the new entity.

 Curl example: